 Deja Vu contained Stephen’s “Carry On”, the definitive version of Joni Mitchell’s “Woodstock”, Graham’s “Our House” and “Teach Your Children”, David’s “Almost Cut My Hair”, and Neil’s “Helpless”.
 Young contributed only two songs, no doubt saving even stronger material for his own third solo album After the Goldrush barely five months later.
-David, Stephen, Graham, and Neil all weigh in for the album’s forty-fifth anniversary this week ( This edition dedicated to the quartet’s drummer then, Dallas Taylor, on the far right ).-Redbeard
+David, Stephen, Graham, and Neil all weigh in for the album as Crosby, Stills, Nash, and Young ( This edition dedicated to the quartet’s late drummer then, Dallas Taylor, on the far right ).-Redbeard